OPS-E2E-PPE/VBA-Docs/api/Excel.PivotField.DataRange.md

 ## Example

-This example selects the PivotTable items in the field named "REGION."
+This example selects the PivotTable items in the field named REGION.

 ```vb
 Set pvtTable = Worksheets("Sheet1").Range("A3").PivotTable